BME1478H/BME1478material/Lectures/week06/assignment.md

   2. copy the link for cloning
   3. open a terminal in your desired directory (e.g. desktop), and run `git clone <URL>` (replace <URL> with the link you copied from your fork on Github)
   4. change to the cloned directory in terminal.
-  5. substitute the `model_growth.py` you made for the one in the Assignment directory (you can either replace the file or copy over the content).
+  5. Add a line, whatever sentence you like, to the `dummy_story.txt` file in the Assignment directory.
+Save and close.
+  6. run `git status` and confirm that `dummy_story.txt` shows up as a modified file (if you changed the filename it might show up as an untracked file instead).

   Note: that it is often preferred to create a separate branch for new features rather than making changes directly to your master branch, but we're skipping that step in this assignment.

-  6. run `git status` and confirm that `model_growth.py` shows up as a modified file (if you changed the filename it might show up as an untracked file instead).
   7. do the steps necessary to track your change (i.e. add the changed file to the staging area, and commit with an explanatory commit message).
 List the two commands you needed to run:

      **(a, 0.5 marks)**